-This guide will help you to think about the practical challenges that come with re-opening the workplace whilst the UK is still responding to the Covid-19 Pandemic.
+This guide has been updated by HR Solutions on 29th April 2021.
+It will help you to think about the practical challenges that come with re-opening the workplace whilst the UK is still responding to the Covid-19 Pandemic.

 This guide is to help you manage your business whilst at the same time support the needs of your employees and will cover:

 - The importance in keeping risk assessments under review

 - Returning to work – how to bring employees back

 - How to manage employees who must quarantine when returning from overseas

 - How to support employee without childcare

 The importance in keeping risk assessments under review